 How many hours can you wear monthly contact lenses?

 Please note, how long you can wear your lenses for always depends on your eyes, always consult your optician for advice.
-While some can wear their monthly contact lenses for most of the day when removed every evening, cleaned and stored properly overnight, others may not be able to wear their lenses for such a long time-frame.
+While some can wear their monthly contact lenses for up to 16 hours a day when removed every evening, cleaned and stored properly overnight, others may not be able to wear their lenses for such a long time-frame.

 Can you wear monthly contacts longer if not worn daily?